Dr. Yuan, Zhen

 Pre Gaia

-The story starts with my obsession with Physics in high school.
-During that time, I was selected to get experimental trainings for National competition in physics at Nanjing University, which I joined later for my undergraduate studies.
-Through interactions with researchers in department of physics, mathematics, and purple mountain observatory, I got millions of inspirations and also got exposed to the 'fancy' world of theoretical physics world , such as string theory from my advisor at that time.
+The journey starts with my teenage obsession with physics in high school.
+I had the opportunity to learn physics experiments in preparation for the National competition in Physics at Nanjing University, which I joined later for my undergraduate studies.
+Through interactions with researchers in the Department of physics, mathematics, and the Purple mountain observatory, I gained countless inspirations and also was exposed to a realm concepts like string theory that my advisor first led me to 🧐

 After Gaia

 My adventure in Astronomy started with the most fun data challenge offered by Gaia.
-Ever since, I have been exploring around and constantly amazed by the old school Astronomy, especially those moments of collecting photons from old stars in telescopes at summits.
-All of these experiences let me decide to continue my journey in the Local Group, the place where we can observe individual stars 🤩
+Ever since, I have been exploring around and constantly amazed by the old school Astronomy, especially those moments of gathering photons from ancient stars in telescopes at remote summits.
+All of these experiences let me decide to continue my journey in the Local Group, the place where we can observe stars 🤩